 Oliver Hart, Distinguished Fellow 2019

-Oliver Hart is currently the Andrew E. Furer Professor of Economics at Harvard University, where he has taught since 1993.
+Oliver Hart is currently the Lewis P. and Linda L. Geyser University Professor at Harvard University, where he has taught since 1993.
 His contributions to economic theory stand out for being simultaneously deep and practical.
 Not only has his work spawned several theoretical literatures, it has shaped empirical research in fields as diverse as corporate finance, labor economics, industrial organization, law and economics, and health economics.
 His work, primarily with Sanford Grossman, on the principal agent problem was foundational in providing a usable model of contracting between the two parties when the agent will undertake actions unobservable by the principal.
 These models have gone on to be widely applied.
 In labor economics, it shapes our understanding of incentive and piece-rate contracts.
 In corporate finance, it forms the basis of understanding the use of options in executive compensation.

 Also with Sanford Grossman, he has built foundational models to help understand the basics of corporate governance.
 For example, his work is the basis for our current understanding of why a single equity share typically carries a single vote.
 These models not only help make sense of the market for corporate control—such as why there is a holdout problem by shareholders in takeover contests – but also have been the basis for the regulating such markets.
 They have even made sense of complex corporate governance structures that arise (‘pyramids’) in countries with weaker corporate governance.